1.Self-Employment Tax Laws

 4. You Are a Stock Market Player/Day Trader

 It is exceedingly rare to be a successful day trader.
-Financemagnates.com cites research that estimates that only about three percent of all day traders make any profit at all.
+Financemagnates.com cites research that estimates that only about three percent of all-day traders make any profit at all.
 However, only about one percent of people make anything over minimum wage.
 It is not a lucrative hobby for most people to engage in, and it gets worse.
-Those who do manage to earn a profit day-trading will have to pay additional taxes for their short-term trading strategies.
+Those who do manage to earn a profit from day-trading will have to pay additional taxes for their short-term trading strategies.

 Investments that are held for less than one year are considered to be short-term trades, and they are taxed at a rate that is far higher than typical income tax rates.
 This discourages short-term speculation in the markets.
 People still engage in this speculation of course, but they can end up paying the price either way.
 They either receive trading losses (extremely likely), or they receive high taxes on the profits that they do generate (also possible).
 Either way, it seems that day trading is a loser of a proposition for almost anyone to bother with.